How to Play Bocce Ball: Everything You Ever Wanted to Know

 From Egyptian Tombs to the Roman Empire

-English scientist, Sir Francis Petrial, discovered a painting in an Egyptian tomb from around 5200 B.C.
-In this painting, two boys are playing an early form of bocce ball, proof that bocce is arguably the oldest sport in the world.
+English scientist Sir Francis Petrial discovered a painting in an Egyptian tomb from around 5200 B.C.
+In this painting, two boys are playing an early form of bocce ball.

 However, despite many attempts to ban the sport, bocce eventually became a popular public game.
 Everyone was learning how to play bocce ball, and it was accessible to those from all walks of life.